 A breast lift, also known as mastopexy, raises the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
 Sometimes the areola becomes enlarged over time, and a breast lift will reduce this as well.
-A breast lift can rejuvenate your figure with a breast profile that is more youthful and uplifted.

 A woman’s breasts often change over time, losing their youthful shape and firmness.
 These changes and loss of skin elasticity can result from:

 - To restore a better breast shape following pregnancy & breastfeeding.
 Pregnancy can bring some unwelcome changes to the breasts, often leaving them stretched and sagging.
 A breast lift, with or without implants, can help undo these changes and restore a more aesthetically pleasing appearance.